Tax Deductions – Valuable Things You Need to Know is Here

 Foreign Housing Exclusion and Deduction

 The Foreign Housing Exclusion and Deduction goes hand-in-hand with the FEIE tax deduction, where you can deduct foreign housing expenses from your foreign earned income.
-These include rent, utilities, renter’s or homeowner’s insurance, property taxes, and furniture rental.
+These include rent, utilities, renter or homeowner insurance, property taxes, and furniture rental.
 This lets you save money from tax deductions by reducing the amount of your taxable foreign earned income.

 Tax Deductions are Your Best Friends

-Nobody wants to pay more taxes than what’s necessary, and you shouldn’t either!
+Nobody wants to pay more taxes than what’s necessary, and you should not either!
 However, many still don’t know what can help them save money from their taxes.

 Understanding how tax deductions work and what you can claim under specific categories is a must.
 With tax deduction, you can reduce your taxable income, thereby reducing your tax liabilities.